gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 	![](resources/visual-studio-open-main-tab.png)

 > Azure Sphere hardware is available from multiple vendors, and each vendor may expose features of the underlying chip in different ways.
 Azure Sphere applications manage hardware dependencies by using hardware definition files.
-For more information review [Managing target hardware dependencies](https://docs.microsoft.com/en-us/azure-sphere/app-development/manage-hardware-dependencies).
+For further information, review the [Managing target hardware dependencies](https://docs.microsoft.com/en-us/azure-sphere/app-development/manage-hardware-dependencies) article.

 ---